Emergency Shelter

 Early Intervention programming aims to reduce risk factors (such as exposure to domestic abuse) and increase protective factors (such as positive self-esteem and strong social supports) in a child’s life; these protective factors help mitigate risk and promote the healthy development and well-being of children throughout their lives.

-The Family Residential Early Invention Worker provides families with:
+Family Residential Early Invention Workers provide families with:

 Our Early Intervention workers work to ensure that the psychological and emotional needs of all family members are met!